Inspiration

 Several family members emphasized our Algonquian ancestral culture by attending Native events in the early 1900s.
 Helen told me she made this for her brother to wear along with beadwork she did – in the form of little turtles for Ed Amos - Mashpee medicine man whose name “Slow Turtle”.
 This name later went to Ed's nephew John Peters in Massachusetts.

-The image above shows one of Paul-René’s ancestors, Maria Ash Pike, of Onondaga and Algonquian ancestry, born in Newfoundland.
+The image to the right shows Maria Ash Pike, of Algonquian ancestry, born in Newfoundland.
 She is the one who inspired the matrilineal line of Paul René’s family from which he gets his Bear clan decent.
-Stories vary about the ancestry mix but include Inuit, Algonquian, Beothuk & Onondaga.
-These may all have truth because our family was clearly living on various Islands and traveled around Labrador, Newfoundland, and the St. Laurence River as far back to before 1800 in our oral tradition.
-In several generations of Native marriages there were several Native Nations incorporated into our family.
+His family was living on various Islands and traveled around Labrador, Newfoundland, and the St. Laurence River as far back to before 1800 in our oral tradition.
+In several generations of Native marriages there were several Native Nations incorporated into his family.
 This has lead to interest in researching Metis and other mixed heritages.
-Many people called "fake Indians" or "Wannabees" etc have Indigenous real stories to foreground - being Indigenous has been hard in the Eastern parts of North America.
+Many people called "fake Indians" or "Wannabees" etc. have real Indigenous stories to foreground - being Indigenous has been hard to verify in the Eastern parts of North America.

 Sunrise Drum